CP1404/Practicals/prac_03/README.md

 Note also that functions should **do one thing** (Single Responsibility Principle, SRP)
  - so they might calculate a value but NOT print it.
-If they calculated it AND printed it, that would be two things and you could no longer use that function if you wanted to use the value without printing it, e.g. in an expression.
+If they calculated it AND printed it, that would be two things, and you could no longer use that function if you wanted to use the value without printing it, e.g., in an expression.

-E.g. a function that calculates the area of a rectangle should have the height and width values passed in as parameters, rather than asking the user for them in the function.
+E.g., a function that calculates the area of a rectangle should have the height and width values passed in as **parameters**, rather than asking the user for them in the function.
 That way it can be used no matter where these values come from.
 It should also **return** the result rather than printing it.